• Skip to primary navigation

 3. Encourage And Cultivate Social Support.

-Social support is especially important for employees at stressful periods, like the Covid-19 pandemic.
+Social support is significant for employees during stressful periods like the Covid-19 pandemic.
 This entails creating a safe environment for employees to express their concerns and challenges so that appropriate help may be provided.
 Here are some suggestions for how to accomplish this:

-Build trust through cultivating genuine connections with colleagues, using empathy to put yourself in their shoes, and providing ample opportunities for coworkers to talk about or reflect on their job.
+Build trust through cultivating genuine connections with colleagues, using empathy to put yourself in their shoes, and providing ample opportunities for coworkers to discuss or reflect on their job.

 Reduce the number of stressful or unnecessary social contacts.
-As a kind of social support, encourage time spent with non-work friends, family, and the community.
+Encourage time spent with non-work friends, family, and the community as a social support.

 4. High-Quality Performance Management Should Be Implemented.